Douae-MEJHOUDI/GraphRAG-in-Supply-Chain/README.md

 │       ├── communities.json             ← Pre-computed Louvain communities
 │       └── cache/                       ← Semantic query cache
 │
-├── notebooks/                           ← One notebook per module │
+├── notebooks/                           ← One notebook per module (were used for developpement) │
 └── requirements.txt
 ```